 How ChannelAdvisor can help

-With more than thousands of customers selling on more than 400 e-commerce channels worldwide through our channel integrations, ChannelAdvisor keeps you ahead of the latest marketplace trends and ensures you’re maximising every opportunity.
-We make it easy to connect with customers, optimise operations and grow sales channels.
+With more than thousands of customers selling on more than 400 e-commerce channels worldwide through our channel integrations, ChannelAdvisor keeps you ahead of the latest marketplace trends and ensures you’re maximizing every opportunity.
+We make it easy to connect with customers, optimize operations and grow sales channels.

 Want a hands-off approach?
 Try ChannelAdvisor Managed Services

-Most importantly, we strategise with you to customise an action plan for growth — whether that means maximising your presence on Amazon or choosing the right mix of additional marketplaces for expansion.
+Most importantly, we strategize with you to customize an action plan for growth — whether that means maximizing your presence on Amazon or choosing the right mix of additional marketplaces for expansion.
 And thanks to our longstanding relationships with Amazon, eBay, Walmart and others, you’ll be first to know about new opportunities as they emerge.